lse-ds205/tpi-apis/API_DESIGN_PRINCIPLES.md

 Query parameters shall be used for optional modifications to the request, such as filtering, sorting, pagination, and specifying response format or fields.
 They should never be required for basic resource access.

-**Example:**
+**Examples:**
-- `/cp/companies?sector=energy&region=europe` - Filters companies by sector and region
+- CP: `/cp/latest?page=2&page_size=20` - Paginates the latest CP assessments
-- `/mq/assessments?sort=date&order=desc&page=2&limit=20` - Sorts and paginates assessment results
+- MQ: `/mq/methodology/{methodology_id}?page=1&page_size=50` - Paginates assessments for a specific methodology

 **Rationale:** Query parameters are designed to be optional by nature.
 Keeping them optional ensures backward compatibility when new parameters are added and provides flexibility for different use cases.

 ### 3. Consistent Parameter Naming Conventions

 Parameter names shall follow consistent naming conventions across all endpoints.
-Use camelCase for query parameters and snake_case for path parameters.
+All path and query parameters must use snake_case (all lowercase letters with words separated by underscores) to align with Python conventions.
 Parameter names should be descriptive, concise, and avoid abbreviations unless they are widely understood.

-**Example:**
+**Examples:**
-- Path: `/cp/companies/{company_id}/assessments/{assessment_id}`
+- CP: `/cp/company/{company_id}/alignment`
-- Query: `/mq/assessments?sortBy=date&orderDirection=desc`
+- MQ: `/mq/latest?page=1&page_size=10`

 **Rationale:** Consistent naming conventions reduce cognitive load for API consumers and make the API more predictable.
 This improves developer experience and reduces the likelihood of errors.